 THE Z SCORE CALCULATOR

-The Z Score is not intended to predict when a firm will file a formal declaration of bankruptcy.
-It is instead a measure of how closely a firm resembles other firms that have filed for bankruptcy.
-It is a measure of corporate financial distress, a measure of economic bankruptcy.
+The Z Score is not intended to predict when a firm will enter into a formal insolvency process.
+It is instead a measure of how closely a firm resembles other firms that have entered into a formal insolvency process.
+It is a measure of corporate financial distress, a measure of economic insolvency.

 Calculate your Z Score